-When you’re in college, you want to know that the degree path you choose will lead to a successful and enjoyable career.
+When you’re in college, you likely want to choose a major that will lead to a successful and enjoyable career.
 If you’re a business marketing major, you may wonder whether the education you’re getting now will pay off in terms of the type of job you’ll qualify for after you graduate, and what you can earn.

-Let’s look at exactly what you can expect as a marketing major during your studies, as well as what work looks like after.
+Here’s a look at what you can expect as a marketing major — both during college and after you graduate.

 What Does a Marketing Major Learn?

 As a marketing major, you will learn various aspects and strategies for promoting a company or product, creating brand awareness, and building relationships with customers.